OpenMW/openmw/docs/source/manuals/openmw-cs/tables-world.rst

     Due to internal workings of Morrowind, ``ID`` of interior cells is derived from their ``Name``.
 This means interior cells **MUST** have a name and their name needs to be unique.
-If no name is given to an interior cell, their ``ID`` will be broken and they won't show in the Cells table nor work properly in-game.
+In OpenMW-CS the ``ID`` of exterior cells will be updated and shown the next time the editor is opened.
+If no names are given to interior cells, their ``ID`` will be broken and they won't show in the Cells table nor work properly in-game.

 The Cells table provides you with a list of cells in the game and exposes their various parameters to edit.